greenboxal/doggohub/changelogs/archive.md

 - Fix highliht of selected lines in file
 - Reject access to group/project avatar if the user doesn't have access.
 - Add database migration to clean group duplicates with same path and name (Make sure you have a backup before update)
-- Add GitLab active users count to rake gitlab:check
+- Add DoggoHub active users count to rake doggohub:check
 - Starred projects page at dashboard
 - Make email display name configurable
 - Improve json validation in hook data